The surprising story of eccentric young scientists who stood up to convention—and changed the face of modern physics.

 How the Hippies Saved Physics is published by W. W. Norton.

 Preview the book here.
-Read an excerpt in Scientific American here.
+Read excerpts in Scientific American here and here.
 Read a brief blog post about the book here.

-Listen to radio interviews about the book, courtesy of NPR’s On Point; Illinois Public Radio’s Focus; Wisconsin Public Radio’s Veronica Rueckert Show and To the Best of our Knowledge; Canadian Broadcasting Company Radio’s The Current; WICN; and KNews.
+Listen to interviews about the book, courtesy of the BBC’s “Today Programme”; National Geographic Weekend; NPR’s On Point; Illinois Public Radio’s Focus; Wisconsin Public Radio’s Veronica Rueckert Show and To the Best of our Knowledge; Canadian Broadcasting Company Radio’s The Current; WICN; and KNews.

 To schedule an interview, please contact Elizabeth Riley at eriley@wwnorton.com or 212-790-9425.